DAndrewBox/GM-dotEnv/README.md

 ;;; this is another comment
 ```

+> [!NOTE]
-> [!NOTE] > `dotEnv_init()` runs automatically before starting your game, just by adding this file to your project you should be able to read your variables.
+> The script `dotEnv_init()` runs automatically before starting your game, just by adding this file to your project you should be able to read your variables.

 Once you have your .env file, you can access the variables using the `dotEnv_get()` function.
 Here is an example: